-BCMP - Bachelor of Clinical Medical Practice
+Bachelor of Clinical Medical Practice (BCMP)

 A clinical associate is a professional member of the healthcare team who has the necessary knowledge and skills to make a substantial contribution to the South African district health system.
-Clinical associates are medical assistants working under supervising doctors in the performance of all practice-related activities, including the requisition of diagnostic, therapeutic and other medical services, based on their education, training and experience.
+Clinical associates are supervised by doctors in the performance of all practice-related activities, including the requisition of diagnostic, therapeutic and other medical services, based on their education, training and experience.
 Clinical associates can work as members of the healthcare team in district healthcare services.

 To register as a clinical associate with the Health Professions Council of South Africa (HPCSA), a student has to obtain a Bachelor of Clinical Medical Practice degree.
-Potential employers include the Department of Health, the South African Military Health Service and non-governmental organisations.

-- Seventy (70) first-year students are selected annually. - First- and second-choice applicants are considered. - Preference is given to students nominated by Provincial Health Departments in various SA provinces, who must also comply with the minimum admission requirements for this programme.
+- Seventy (70) first-year students are selected annually. - First- and second-choice applicants are considered.

-Selection is based on academic merit and the Biographical Information Form.
+Selection is based on academic merit, equitable representation by province and the Biographical Information Form of the two categories (Open and Designated Group) as indicated under Important faculty-specific information on undergraduate programmes for 2022.
 Candidates must also comply with the minimum admission requirements, as indicated on page 2.